RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Combine beef, garlic, soy sauce, brown sugar, calamansi juice, MSG, and black pepper in a bowl.
+Mix beef, garlic, soy sauce, brown sugar, calamansi juice, and black pepper in a bowl.

-Marinate in the refrigerator for 2 hours or overnight for deeper flavor.
+Marinate for 2 hours or overnight in the refrigerator.

-Heat oil in a pan over medium heat and cook the beef in batches.
+Heat oil in a pan over medium-high heat and cook beef in batches.

-Fry eggs until whites are set and edges are crisp, about 4–5 minutes.
+Fry eggs sunny-side up until whites set and edges crisp.

-Garnish with fresh tomato slices or pickled vegetables if desired.
+Serve with tomato slices or pickled papaya if using.

 10/7/2024